Photo: IA "Weapon Of Russia "

 In this case, it would be nice to pursue the launch of a rocket torpedo, but the trouble is, it also needs the appropriate equipment, but there is no space on the corvette.

 Well, the helicopter.
 Anti-submarine Ka-27, others, as it were, we especially do not have.
 Again a tribute to universality.
-The corvette will patrol the shallow water, blocking the area, launch cruise missiles, helping the main forces of the fleet to solve the combat problem, fire enemy planes with Redoubts, support the airborne assault or strike the coast in the interests of the same assault — the corvette will carry this ill-fated anti-submarine helicopter everywhere .
+The corvette will patrol the shallow water, blocking the area, will launch cruise missiles, helping to solve the combat mission to the main forces fleetwill shoot enemy planes with the Redutom, supporting the landing or striking along the shore in the interests of the same landing - the corvette will always carry this ill-fated anti-submarine helicopter.
 Which can only be used to counter submarines.

 Incidentally, the helicopter in other cases is not useful, but harmful.
 For example, in counteracting the enemy from the shore, a helicopter can become not a weak source of fire on the ship, while being completely useless landing.